Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

 ## Features

 *   **Connect to Lovense Devices:** Easily connect to your Lovense toys via the Buttplug protocol, powered by Intiface.
-*   **Manual Control:** Simple sliders in the UI allow you to manually control the vibration intensity and linear position of your connected device.
+*   **Manual Control:** Simple sliders and input fields in the UI allow you to manually control the vibration intensity, linear position, and movement duration of your connected device.
 *   **Chat-Driven Control:** Automate the experience by sending commands directly through the SillyTavern chat.
 The extension listens for specific commands in the last message to adjust the device's functions.
 *   **Automatic Start:** The device will automatically start vibrating at 50% intensity upon successful connection.